 Other varieties are the Long Haired Dachshunds which have a soft, lustrous coat, with good tail fringes and breechings.
 These are in two sizes, miniature and standard.

-The latest variety to reach Australia is the Wire Haired Dachshund, which has a coat something similar to that found on wire haired terriers, together with the characteristic wire haired beard.
+The latest variety to reach the United States is the Wire Haired Dachshund, which has a coat something similar to that found on wire haired terriers, together with the characteristic wire haired beard.

-All types other than standard smooths are comparatively new to Australia.
-Although there is a keen demand for them, as he is known to most Australians, is unlikely to be troubled by his more exotic brothers for years to come.
+All types other than standard smooths are comparatively new to United States.
+Although there is a keen demand for them, as he is known to most Americans, is unlikely to be troubled by his more exotic brothers for years to come.